 Before you start hunting for places to offload your old tech, there are a few steps you’ll want to take to get your devices ready:

 - Back up your data.
-Make sure you’ve copied any important files, photos, etc. from your old devices to a new computer or cloud storage.
+Ensure you’ve copied critical files, photos, etc., from your old devices to a new computer or cloud storage.
 You don’t want to lose precious memories or documents.

 - Wipe your data.
-To protect your privacy, use the factory reset option or data erasure software to wipe your devices clean of personal info before recycling them.
+To protect your privacy, use the factory reset option or data erasure software to clean your devices of personal info before recycling them.
 Remove SIM and SD cards from phones.

 - Disassemble if needed.
-Items like computers may need to be taken apart to separate the monitor, CPU, keyboard, etc. Check with your recycler to see what they prefer.
+Items like computers may need to be removed to separate the monitor, CPU, keyboard, etc. Check with your recycler to see what they prefer.

-Now that your digital discards are prepped and ready to go, let’s look at the top options for recycling computer monitors for money and other tech.
+Now that your digital discards are ready, consider the top options for recycling computer monitors for money and another tech.

 1. Electronics Trade-In Programs

-One of the easiest ways to get value out of your old electronics is to trade them in for cash or gift cards through a retailer or manufacturer’s program.
+One of the easiest ways to get value from your old electronics is to trade them in for cash or gift cards through a retailer or manufacturer’s program.
 Many big names in tech offer trade-in options, such as:

 - Best Buy Trade-In: Turn old tech into Best Buy gift cards.
-They accept a wide variety of items, from phones and tablets to cameras, video games and more.
+They accept various items, from phones and tablets to cameras, video games, and more.

 The process is usually pretty simple: